 But it’s just two circles.
 That’s the new logo?
 It’s just a simple shape – my toddler could draw that.

-When Target rolled out it’s logo design in 1968, it was not the talk of the town – the $50,000 the spent on it however, was very much so.
-The old logo, basically a red bulls-eye with three red circles was completely reimagined – with less circles.
-While it might be arguably better, why did cost so much to get from one to the other?
+When Target rolled out it’s logo design in 1968, it didn’t turn any heads, but the $50,000 they spent on it was unprecedented.
+The old logo, basically a red bulls-eye with three red circles was updated – to have fewer circles.
+While you could argue that it’s an improvement, why would cost so much to get from one to the other?
 Today, companies are spending figures 10 or 20 times that, and most people I talk to always scratch their heads when they look at the result.
-Which bring us up a good question.
+Which brings up a good question:

 What is a logo worth?